osism/testbed/README.md

 ### Ceph

 ```
+find /opt/configuration -name 'ceph*keyring' -exec rm {} \;
 osism-ceph purge-docker-cluster
 Are you sure you want to purge the cluster?
-Note that if with_pkg is not set docker packages and more will be uninstalled from non-atomic hosts.
+Note that if with_pkg is not set docker
+packages and more will be uninstalled from non-atomic hosts.
 Do you want to continue?
  [no]: yes
 ```